Tools In

 Can I encode an image back to Base64?

-Will my data be saved if I close the browser?
+Will my work be saved if I refresh or close the tab?

 What Is Base64 to Image Converter?